arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 ![WisGate dashboard Settings page](assets/wisgate-firmware-settings.png)

-Now drag and drop or open the browse file option to select the firmware file downloaded in the previous step, it is the file with the `.bin.rwi` format, as you can see in the screenshot we uploaded the file called `WisGateOS_2.1.4_ARDUINO_b87_RAK636.bin.rwi`
+Now drag and drop or open the browse file option to select the firmware file downloaded in the previous step, it is the file with the `.bin.rwi` format, as you can see in the screenshot.

 ![WisGate firmware zip uploaded](assets/wisgate-firmware-update.png)